fvelascor/jupyterwikigit/Home.md

 * [An Elliptic Curve Cryptosystem](https://nbviewer.org/github/dchampion/crypto/blob/master/doc/ec.ipynb) by [David Champion](https://github.com/dchampion).
 A notebook that demonstrates an elliptic curve cryptosystem.

+* [Elliptic Curves Over the Real Numbers](https://nbviewer.org/github/dchampion/crypto/blob/master/doc/EllipticCurves.ipynb) by [David Champion](https://github.com/dchampion).
+A notebook demonstrating the properties of elliptic curves over the real numbers, which facilitates understanding the behavior of their cryptographic brethren over finite fields.

 ## Scientific computing and data analysis with the SciPy Stack
 ### General topics in scientific computing